PandaXD7/Stocks-Predi/README.md

 Similar projects have been developed using libraries like TensorFlow and PyTorch, providing baseline methodologies for comparison.

 4. Methodology

 The project workflow involves the following steps:

 Data Collection:

-Historical stock data (2010–2019) is retrieved using APIs like yfinance.
+Historical stock data (2010–2019) is retrieved using pandas_datareader.
 Data includes Open, High, Low, Close, Volume, and Adjusted Close values.

 Preprocessing: